fjnlab/PD_exome-seq/prior_VariantQC/README.md

 # Steps prior to Variant Quality Filtering
 Variant quality control procedures were performed using VCFtools (version 0.1.16), BCFtools (version 1.9) and PLINK (version 1.9).
 Low quality genotype calls (DP <8 and GQ <20) were excluded.
 At the filtering step (conducted later), variants with low call rates in cases, controls and all samples respectively (<95%), failed tests for Hardy-Weinberg equilibrium (P<1×10-6) and high differential missingness between cases and controls (P<1×10-4) were excluded from further analyses.

-Code here were conducted before variant quality filtering.
+Code here were conducted before variant quality filtering and based on GRCh37 (hg19) genomic coordinates.
 At the filtering stage, variant QC was conducted together with variant pathogenicity prediction filtering.

 # Requirements